By Lambert Strether of Corrente.

 — Tatiana Fajardo (@Tatiana19796) November 18, 2020

 “Michael, Dwight and Andy: the Three Aesthetics of the Creative Class” [Alex Danko, Welcome to Dancoland].
 “Six months ago I proposed The Michael Scott Theory of Social Class, which says: ‘The higher you ascend the ladder of the Educated Gentry class, the more you become Michael Scott.’
-The Michael Scott Theory of Social Class delineated the three-tier structure of the modern workplace and of the American class system. .”
+The Michael Scott Theory of Social Class delineated the three-tier structure of the modern workplace and of the American class system.
+Those on the top and on the bottom both experience the world as it literally is, but those in the middle – Michael, Dwight and Andy in the show; or, the educated gentry class – live in their own reality they’ve constructed, with farcical yet familiar consequences.”
 Michael Scott was the manager in The Office; I would pick a clip, but I’ve never seen the show.
 Perhaps readers will oblige?
 Anyhow, I am going to slip straight to the handy chart:

 Over the past few years, we’ve had a lot of attempts at class analysis, some more successful than others.
 What I like about this one is that it’s dynamic; it shows class recomposition over time (at least among the PMC; it leaves out the recomposition of the working class under the twin stresses of globalization and supply chain reorganization).
 I do note that Danko has left off the top: There are no capitalists in his schema, nor is there a place for dynastic wealth.
 That seems odd.
 Nevertheless, a fun and stimulating piece!